VoicuTomut/ase-fast/doc/development/addingexamples.rst

 GitLab repository
 =================
-Our examples are all part of ASE Gitlab_ repository.
+Our examples are all part of the main ASE Gitlab_ repository.

 .. _Gitlab: https://gitlab.com/ase/ase